Your Facebook and Twitter accounts are humming along. Feedback has been positive. Your customers like what you’re doing.

 experience are ignored.

 So what’s the answer?
 Answer your critics.
 And do it quickly.
-The results may surprise you.
+Try to reply within one hour.
+Customers typically want you to recognize their issue, so they know you‘re looking into it.
+And the results may surprise you.
 According to the RightNow report, when customers received a response, 46% were pleased.
 Better yet, 22% even posted a positive comment about the company or brand.

 If you don’t have a social media complaint strategy in place, it’s time to create one.
-This How To Handle Social Media Criticism Ebook can get you started.
+This ebook, How To Handle Social Media Criticism, can get you started.
 The sooner you get going, the sooner you can placate disgruntled customers – and win new ones in the process.